-Once defense counsel evaluates all of the relatable evidence in a case obtained by either federal or state authorities, and proper motions are filed and acted upon through legal process, it's at this time, after proper dialogue with the defendant's attorney that the option is now available for the client to join in the decision of if they desire to consent to the possibility of a plea agreement, disposing of the case by a plea, or exercising their right to request a trial by jury.
+Once defense counsel evaluates all of the applicable evidence in a case obtained by either federal or state authorities, and proper motions are filed and acted upon through legal process, it's at this time, after proper dialogue with the defendant's attorney that the option is now available for the client to join in the decision of if they desire to consent to the possibility of a plea agreement, disposing of the case by a plea, or exercising their right to request a trial by jury.

 The right to a trial by jury is assured in Federal Court by the Sixth Amendment of the Constitution of the United States.
 This relates to serious offenses, which are defined as those that carry a potential penalty of more than six months of incarceration as disparate to petty crimes which are interpreted as a crime which holds a punishment of less than six months in jail.
 In the case of a serious crime a jury trial is necessary if the defendant so requests.
 In the instance of the less serious crime the defendant is not entitled to a jury trial.

-A skilled trial lawyer will be aware of what challenges may be made to the "array" of jurors thus insuring the defendant's right to a fair trial.
+Mr. Cohen is a skilled trial lawyer who will be aware of what challenges may be made to the "array" of jurors thus insuring the defendant's right to a fair trial.
 Certain complex cases involve the use of jury questionnaires and pre-trial excusal of jurors based upon their written responses.
 During the voir dire procedure skilled defense counsel should raise the constitutional issue of whether a potential juror can lay aside his or her opinion and render a fair verdict based upon the evidence presented in court.